MicrosoftDocs/architecture-center/docs/example-scenario/private-web-app/private-web-app.md

 - Connect from an [Azure Functions](/azure/azure-functions/functions-overview) App to any Azure service that supports an Azure Private Endpoint, as long as the Function App is deployed in a [pricing plan that supports Virtual Network integration](/azure/azure-functions/functions-networking-options#virtual-network-integration).

-- Connect from a Web App or Functions App to another Web App.
+- Connect from a Web App or Functions App to another Web App, because App Service also supports [Private Endpoints](/azure/app-service/networking/private-endpoint) for inbound connectivity.
 For example, connect from a website to a REST API hosted in another Azure App Service instance.
-App Service also supports [Private Endpoints](/azure/app-service/networking/private-endpoint) for inbound connectivity.

 ## Architecture

 ![Architectural diagram showing an App Service web app connecting to a backend Azure SQL Database through a Virtual Network using Private Link to an Azure Private DNS zone.](./media/appsvc-private-sql-solution-architecture.png)

-- Using Azure App Service [regional VNet Integration](/azure/app-service/web-sites-integrate-with-vnet#regional-vnet-integration), the web app connects to Azure through an **AppSvcSubnet** delegated subnet in an Azure Virtual Network.
+1. Using Azure App Service [regional VNet Integration](/azure/app-service/web-sites-integrate-with-vnet#regional-vnet-integration), the web app connects to Azure through an **AppSvcSubnet** delegated subnet in an Azure Virtual Network.
 In this example, the Virtual Network only routes traffic and is otherwise empty, but other subnets and workloads could also run in the Virtual Network.

-- [Azure Private Link](/azure/azure-sql/database/private-endpoint-overview#how-to-set-up-private-link-for-azure-sql-database) sets up a [private endpoint](/azure/private-link/private-endpoint-overview) for the Azure SQL database in the **PrivateLinkSubnet** of the Virtual Network.
+1. [Azure Private Link](/azure/azure-sql/database/private-endpoint-overview#how-to-set-up-private-link-for-azure-sql-database) sets up a [private endpoint](/azure/private-link/private-endpoint-overview) for the Azure SQL database in the **PrivateLinkSubnet** of the Virtual Network.

-- The database firewall allows only traffic coming from the **PrivateLinkSubnet** to connect, making the database inaccessible from the public internet.
+1. The database firewall allows only traffic coming from the **PrivateLinkSubnet** to connect, making the database inaccessible from the public internet.

-- The web app connects to the SQL Database private endpoint through the **PrivateLinkSubnet** of the Virtual Network.
+1. The web app connects to the SQL Database private endpoint through the **PrivateLinkSubnet** of the Virtual Network.

 ### Azure Private DNS zone